iinaa-eimrit/Finance-Data-Processing-and-Access-Control-Backend/README.md

 `Controller -> Guard -> Service -> Prisma -> SQLite`

-- Controllers define routes and request shapes.
+- Controllers: Define routes and request shapes.
-- Guards handle authentication, active-user checks, and role checks before business logic runs.
+- Guards: Handle authentication, active-user checks, and role checks before business logic runs.
-- Services contain the application rules, query construction, and transaction boundaries.
+- Services: Contain the application rules, query construction, and transaction boundaries.
-- Prisma is the only layer that talks to the database.
+- Prisma: The only layer that interacts with the database.

+## Project Structure
 The `src/` folder is split by feature so each area stays easy to follow:

 ```text